 I guess that Shor knows little about British history and Churchill in particular.
-It was actually Churchill, a man with many blunders attached to his name, who declared war on Germany (rightly or wrongly) and by doing so launched World War Two .
-It was Churchill who literally finished off the British Empire.
+Churchill, was a man with many blunders attached to his name.

 But Shor’s argumentative style is varnished with a rationale.
 “Netanyahu’s policies didn’t lead toward just hollow peace agreements, but led instead to Egypt, the Saudis and the Emirates taking the Israeli side against Hamas and Obama’s administration at the time of the 2014 Gaza conflict.
 It was Netanyahu’s policy that planted the seeds for a new regional alliance that opposed the Iran deal.”

 There is certainly an element of truth in this.
 According to Shor, Netanyahu realised that for the sake of Israel’s survival he better seek “new potential partners within American politics in the Congress and the public so he could minimise the damage caused by Obama.”

 You may not like what Shor is saying, but this is how many Israelis and Jews interpret Netanyahu’s policies.
 In the eyes of many Israel-supporting Jews, Bibi is the puppet master.
 President Trump, the Congress, Theresa May and Macron follow the path cleverly laid for them by the Israeli PM.